 Snow is heavy and can put a great deal of strain on decks.
 If you can safely shovel the snow from your deck, do so.

 Firefighters need to be able to quickly locate fire hydrants, or lives and property could be lost.
-Adopt a fire hydrant near your home and clear a three-foot radius around hydrants near your home or business.
+You can help by clearing a three-foot radius around hydrants near your home or business.

 Businesses should take steps to clear the snow from emergency exits.